gussieIsASuccessfulWarlock/Sommateur/README.md

 # Sommateur

-Sommateur is a multi-threaded command-line utility originally developed for CyberPatriot to identify system modifications by managing file integrity using CRC32 checksums.
-It's publicly available prior to CyberPatriot 18 to provide a reliable baseline for developers working on similar projects.
+I originally wrote Sommateur as a command-line utility for CyberPatriot to identify system file modifications quickly using CRC32 checksums.
+As I am no longer in the CyberPatriot program, I'm making it public to act as a reliable baseline for competitors working on similar projects.

-Sommateur recursively processes directories to:
+Sommateur can:

 - Generate and display checksums for all files
 - Save checksums to a binary baseline file for future comparisons